groupoid/monography/README.md

 foundational domains.
 AXIOSIS stands as a candidate for a universal mechanized mathematics platform, rivaling systems like Cubical Type Theory while extending their scope.

+AXIOSIS achieves a landmark synthesis, unifying synthetic and classical mathematics in a mechanically verifiable framework.
+Its type formers—spanning simplicial ∞-categories, stable spectra, cohesive modalities, reals, ZFC, large cardinals, and forcing — cover all known mathematical domains as of 2025.

 ## Monography

 * Compilation: https://axiosis.github.io/books/axio/axio.pdf